 This is it.
 This is the event.
 This is the anger that fuels him.
 This is the removal of normalcy.
 This is the motivation that keeps him going.
 This is the beginning of something sinister.
 This is the landmark moment that will forever pave his path with blood stains of burgundy and the sulfuric stench of gunpowder.
 "Revenge is a dish best served cold." and Angelo is determined to deliver it, even at the cost of innocent bystanders that's oblivious to his vendetta.
 The cost of him ever living a normal life.
 And at the cost of what little shred of humanity was left during that cold winter night.
 When he goes through with this, there's no turning back.
 No one to turn to.
 No one to pray for his godforsaken soul.
 And so we depart with him, down the topsy-turvy course of trust and betrayal, with a hit list in hand and a determination that refuses to yield.
 He begins his journey, the first steps are taken, day one begins.

-Bearing a similar tone and structure to projects done by movie heavyweights Martin Scorsese and Quentin Tarantino, 91 Days plays out like a love-child of these two worlds being brought together.
+Bearing a similar tone and structure to projects done by movie heavyweights Martin Scorsese and Francis Ford Coppola, 91 Days plays out like a love-child of these two worlds being brought together.
 This is immediately felt with the sultry musical backing, soft piano keys being carted off by bellowing brass instruments, stylistically cropped with titles cards and blood-curdling violin strings, as the camera slowly pans across the landscape.
 Traversing the fledgling stages of a city aiming to shoot their infrastructures towards the heavens, we're made aware of this place that's aptly named Lawless; a nesting ground for those trying to carve out a living for themselves, as well as the mafia families that make up the seedy underbelly of the booming alcohol smuggling trade.
 After laying low for seven years, Angelo makes his return to this city, reborn under the alias Avilio Bruno.
 Here he set the plans in motion for his revenge, enlisting the help of his childhood friend, Corteo, using his talents as a brewer to get closer to the crime syndicate that massacred his loved ones on that cold night in April.